carlcorder/SDET-Exam/README.md

 ### How to

-Simply execute ```mvn clean test``` from the root of the project directory, or run from within your IDE.
+Simply execute ```mvn clean test``` from the root of the project directory or run from within your IDE.

 ### Test Requirements can be found [here](http://training.xpxcloud.com/moodle/course/view.php?id=111).